prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/configure-channel/README.md

  ![Configure Channel](./images/EventBased4.png)

- 3. In the popup choose a **channel name**, for example, 'S4EM', provide a description and paste the **Service Key** you have created in the earlier steps using `event-mesh-template.json` file.
+ 3. In the popup, choose a **channel name**, for example, 'S4EM', provide a description and paste the **Service Key** you have created in the earlier steps using `event-mesh-template.json` file.

  4. Choose **save configuration**.